joan-s/n-grams/n-grams.md

 So, why study $n$-grams ?

-- learn a *simple* approach
+- learn a *simple* approach to build a LM
 - pre-deep learning era
 - realize what were the problems that lead to *neural* LMs
-- introduce LMs applications
+- introduce LM applications
-- introduce the metric *perplexity* to assess LMs
 - we'll compare in the exercise a simple version of the two approaches
+- and implement a type of spelling checker

 ---